Jennifer Lopez: 2000–2002: Box office success, J.Lo and This Is Me... Then

 In January 2001, Lopez became the first woman to have a number-one film and album simultaneously in the United States, with the release of her second album, J.Lo, and her first romantic comedy The Wedding Planner, which co-starred Matthew McConaughey.
 Lopez had been searching for a romantic comedy role for several years; she wanted to show that she could be "every girl", stating: "I felt like all the women in romantic comedies always looked the same way, they were always white."
 Despite negative reviews, the film opened at number one at the box office and solidified her place in Hollywood.
 At the same time, J.Lo debuted at number one on the US Billboard 200; she was the first female solo recording artist under Epic Records to do so since the label's inception in 1953.
 J.Lo was titled after the nickname she had been given by her fans, with Lopez also adopting J.Lo as her stagename.
 The album received mixed critical reviews but became the most successful of her career, selling 12 million copies worldwide.
 It produced four singles: "Love Don't Cost a Thing", which reached number one in various countries, "Play", "I'm Real", and "Ain't It Funny".
 A remix of "I'm Real" featuring rapper Ja Rule propelled that song to number one on the Billboard Hot 100.

 In September 2001, Lopez performed a two-concert residency in Puerto Rico, which marked her first concerts.
 It was broadcast that November as an NBC special, Jennifer Lopez in Concert, and became one of the most-watched concert specials of the year, with a US audience of almost 12 million.
 Also in 2001, Lopez founded her production company, Nuyorican Productions, with manager Benny Medina, and starred in the romantic drama, Angel Eyes, opposite Jim Caviezel.
 Lopez's performance was well-reviewed, though the film was a critical and commercial disappointment.
-She was slated to star alongside Ricky Martin in a remake of Elvis Presley's Viva Las Vegas, but this did not eventuate.
+Plans for her to star with Ricky Martin in a Viva Las Vegas remake were scrapped.

 There was a time when I was very overworked and I was doing music and movies and so many things.
 I was suffering from a lack of sleep ...
 I was like — I don't want to move, I don't want to talk, I don't want to do anything.
 It was on that movie, Enough ...
 I had a nervous breakdown.